yash-sharma1/docs-site/docs/smart-chain/guides/concepts/system-contract.md

 * **TokenManager Contract**

-    This contract focuses on token binding across two chains.
+    This contract focuses on binding and unbinding tokens on two chains.

 * **BSCValidatorSet Contract**